-When a channel or the TV is locked, figure 23 will display.
-To view a V-Chip blocked program or to watch the program during a scheduled lock time, you must enter your 4-digit passcode or change to an unlocked channel or allowed program.
-Once you have entered the passcode, the V-Chip Lock or Lock by Time will remain released until the TV is powered Off and then On again.
+To view a V-Chip blocked program or to watch the program during a scheduled lock time, you must enter your 4-digit passcode or change the channel to an unlocked program.
+Once you have entered the passcode, the V-Chip block or Lock by Time will remain released until the TV is powered Off and then On again.